Faculty Senate Bylaws

 *As found at:

-The committee shall be composed of one faculty member from each of the core component areas: (Social Sciences, English, Humanities, Mathematics, Natural Sciences, Communication, and Library Science) and one faculty member from a non-core component area.
-Membership on the committee will include an undergraduate student, and representatives from the colleges specifically tasked with core assessment.
+The committee shall be composed of one faculty member from each of the core component areas: (Social Sciences, English, Humanities, Mathematics, Natural Sciences, Communication, and Library Science) and one faculty member from a non-core component area and one faculty member from CRCD, as voting members.
+Membership on the committee may include an undergraduate student as a non-voting member, and representatives from the colleges specifically tasked with core assessment.

-Such actions will include, but are not limited to: Maintaining lists of women faculty with hire, tenure and promotion dates; Organizing and supervising surveys on the status of women and assessing the cultural climate of the university as it pertains to women; Recommending policy to address the needs of women faculty; Supporting mentoring of women, both new and mid-career faculty, including running workshops on mentoring, promotion & tenure, negotiating techniques and other forms of faculty development identified as necessary; Addressing family-work issues, such as child care, parental leave, spousal/partner hire; Coordinating with other campus and university groups which deal with women's and gender issues; and any other issues which would help women to achieve equity at UAF.
+Such actions will include, but are not limited to: Maintaining lists of women faculty with hire, tenure and promotion dates; Organizing and supervising surveys on the status of women and assessing the cultural climate of the university as it pertains to women; Recommending policy to address the needs of women faculty; Supporting mentoring of women, both new and mid-career faculty, including facilitating workshops on mentoring, promotion and tenure, negotiating techniques, providing venues for networking, collaboration and advocacy, and other forms of faculty development identified as necessary; Addressing family-work issues, such as child care, parental leave, spousal/partner hire; Coordinating with other campus and university groups which deal with women's and gender issues; and any other issues which would help women to achieve equity at UAF.

 7. The Research Advisory Committee.
 The Research Advisory Committee consists of up to ten voting members, a chair and a co-chair, along with at least one ex officio member who is the vice chancellor for research.
 The committee exists to review the issues of researchers at the University of Alaska Fairbanks and to provide reports, recommendations, and resolutions to the UAF Faculty Senate on behalf of the UAF research community.
 The Research Advisory Committee will provide a connection between the faculty and the UAF vice chancellor for research, and advise the VCR on developing productive relationships with the different research facilities across UAF.

-8. The Faculty Administrator Review Committee (FARC) will facilitate the process of evaluation of academic administrators in Groups A and B. This will include encouraging the timely completion of all reviews and resulting letters, as well as presentation of the results of each review to the Provost, Chancellor, Vice Chancellor for Research, or other supervisor in March.
+8. The Faculty Administrator Review Committee (FARC) will facilitate the process of evaluation of all Group A and B administrators.
+This will include ensuring timely completion of all reviews and resulting letters, as well as presentation of the results of each review to the Provost, Chancellor, Vice Chancellor for Research, or other supervisor in March.
 The FARC will also approve the process which each ad hoc administrator review committee utilizes.

 9. The Information Technology Committee will address information technology issues and needs affecting aspects of work faculty engage in.
 They will also be the recognized committee to work with requests submitted for consideration by the Office of Information Technology (OIT).

-Members shall be appointed by the Faculty Senate President.
 To help ensure that perspectives from across UAF are represented, membership will consist of at least five representatives, with not more than one from each of the schools, colleges, institutes or libraries.
-Representatives from OIT and E-Learning shall be ex officio members of the committee.
-The committee chair must be an elected representative from Faculty Senate.
+Members who are not Faculty Senators may be appointed to one-year terms.
+Representatives from OIT and eLearning shall be ex-officio members of the committee.
+The committee chair must be a senator or an alternate.

 Majority and supermajority votes of the Senate shall be counted on the basis of a majority or supermajority of the votes cast by members present, with abstentions not counting as votes.